 Tools You Can Use For Keyword Planning

-Install Yoast, and follow its instructions on every page, it will help you understand SEO much better.
+Install Yoast, and follow its instructions on every page.
+It will help you understand SEO much better.

 Keyword Rank Checker by Small SEO Tools is a great app that lets you do bulk checks.
-You can enter up to ten phrases at once and see where you rank.
-Unfortunately, this only works for global results, not location-specific, but it is still a valuable tool to find out where you are at among others.
+You can enter up to ten phrases and see where you rank.
+Unfortunately, this only works for global results, not location-specific, but it is still a valuable tool to find out where you are among others.

-This tool is free to use, and all it takes is for you to enter your URL, and up to ten keywords you are trying to rank for and to select a search engine.
-There’s also one cool option, as Keyword Rank Checker lets you compare both mobile and computer results.
+This tool is free to use, and all it takes is for you to enter your URL and up to ten keywords you are trying to rank for and to select a search engine.
+There’s also one cool option, as Keyword Rank Checker lets you compare mobile and computer results.
 If you don’t find your site in mobile results, that might indicate it’s unoptimized.

 SEMrush is a premium tool used by SEO professionals worldwide, and it is one of the most famous and best apps out there.
 It’s costly, and we don’t advise you to buy it if you have only one site and aren’t involved in SEO.

 BrightLocal is a tool you have to try, even if you don’t plan to purchase it later.
 This tool has one of the most generous trial offers, as it lets you fully use it for 15 days, completely free.
 And for small businesses, this is more than enough to establish your SEO presence.
 BrightLocal is especially interesting as it shows you how to take care of local citations, which are a very important but often neglected ranking factor.
-Not only that they will help local people find your business, but they also tremendously help Google to rank it.
+Not only that they will help local people find your business, but they will also tremendously help Google to rank it.
 Local citations will even give you an advantage over your direct local competitors.

 Free Keyword Research Tools

 As you can see, taking care of keywords is not super complicated.
-All it takes for you is to narrow down on the most important ones, find appropriate long-tail keywords, and aim for local search rankings.
-That’s it, if you do that, you will be so far ahead of most of your competitors.
+All it takes is to narrow down on the most important ones, find appropriate long-tail keywords, and aim for local search rankings.
+That’s it; if you do that, you will be so far ahead of most of your competitors.
 Trust us on this; most people won’t bother to take care of keywords, even if it isn’t much work.